 Caring for a loved one with Alzheimer’s disease or dementia can be an overwhelming task, even for experienced caregivers.
 The challenges that come with the different stages of dementia can take an emotional and physical toll on a loved one’s caregiver.

-If you are thinking about joining a local support group, but aren’t sure what to expect or if it’s for you, we’ve outlined some helpful information for you below to consider first.
+If you are thinking about joining a local support group, but aren’t sure what to expect or if it’s for you, our team at the Alzheimer’s Disease Caregiver Support Initiative in Plattsburgh, NY, has outlined some helpful information for you below to consider first.

 Caregiver support groups are normally filled with caregivers at different stages of the journey.
 There could be new caregivers looking for information or advice on providing care from those who are more experienced.
 There may be caregivers who have been regularly attending support groups each month, and there are others who pop in sporadically when they need it.
 There are no set rules.
 Do what works for you.